 Running A/B tests can be informative, but they aren’t always an appropriate use of funds.
 Don’t waste time and money on trivial details like text colours or fonts; save it for testing marketing analytics, which assist in driving sales and helping your company grow.

 Running more than one test at a time can mess with your results, especially if the changes you offer are inconsistent between pages or drastically different to what was used previously.
 You’re more likely to get a false positive (see below) than save money.

 A/B testing: Data Misuse

 Overlapping variations can cause false positives, where there seems to be positive feedback when in reality, they’re entirely unrelated.
 Correlation does not equal causation, but overlapped A/B testing can certainly make it seem so.

 A statistically relevant change doesn’t need to be large, just significant.
 If your sales rise by 1% in one layout compared to another that remained statistically stable, it’s still a significant effect on your figures, especially for small companies.

 Assuming your data is without flaw or influence is a fallacy.
-Something as simple as code being broken for an hour can affect results, if it was during peak time or crucial to navigating your site.
-Other factors include defamation, poor timing, flawed testing tools and assumptions about your demographic.
-Look for these effects and take them into account when analysing your data.
+Something as simple as code being broken for an hour can affect results if it was during peak time or crucial to navigating your site.
+Other factors include defamation, poor timing, flawed testing tools, and assumptions about your demographic.
+Look for these effects and take them into account when analyzing your data.

-Mother of two and professional writer at Research Paper Writing Services and Gum Essays, Ashley Halsey has been involved in many projects throughout the country who enjoys travelling, reading and attending business training courses.
+Mother of two and professional writer at Research Paper Writing Services and Gum Essays, Ashley Halsey has been involved in many projects throughout the country who enjoys traveling, reading, and attending business training courses.